My bum hit the seat and I was instantly stuck. I had a food baby and I wasn’t planning on moving anytime soon.

 As well as the tasting, there was an opportunity last night to head to Ballymaloe House, and I managed to nab a spot last minute.

 Costing €65, the three-course dinner included carefully selected wines for each course, as well as Champagne to start, and sherry and dessert wine to finish.
-It was pretty special and exceptional value for such a night.
+It was a pretty special night that I won’t forget anytime soon and exceptional value for such an experience.

 Since a lot of work was to go into the tart, I started on my shortcrust with sheer determination and a hand ready to whisk to my heart’s content.